BaderLab/EnrichmentMap_docs/CreatingNetwork.rst

 on a heuristic (that may change between versions of EnrichmentMap), so please check that the file entry panel contains the correct files after scanning.

-..
-For 3.1 docs remember to mention drang-and-drop support.
+.. note:: You can also Drag-and-Drop folders onto the Data Set List to initiate a scan.

 Creating Data Sets Manually
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~